 Now how to revive Vanagon air conditioning systems.
 First and foremost, all Vanagon A/C systems were originally charged with R-12, the bane of the ozone layer.
 Most have been converted to R-134a, but if not, the conversion must be performed.
 Karmakanix maintains an old A/C machine just for draining and storing R-12, although most old and unused Vanagon A/C systems come in empty.

 Next, an inspection: Check all fittings for the dampness indicating seepage.
 Check if the radiator fan comes on at its first speed when the A/C is turned on.
 Make sure the A/C evaporator fans work on all speeds.
 Try spinning the compressor clutch and compressor by hand.
 And finally, dry run the compressor momentarily to check for loud noises, which will require a jumper for power to the compressor clutch if the system is empty.
 The electrical system for the A/C needs to be checked for melting fuse connections and burned wires.
-Most of the strap fuses are warped and sometimes creased, and many of the wires and connectors have been overheated.
+On about half of the cars, the strap fuse is warped or creased, and some of the wires and connectors have been overheated.

 Next the A/C system is drained and evacuated to at least 30″ Hg of vacuum and left for 20-30 minutes as an initial leak check.
 R-134a conversion is performed if needed by removing the old schrader valves and installing the R-134a service valves.
 If the system was empty, then a preliminary test charge of Freon is loaded and the system run.
 Check for rust in the Freon through the sight glass on the receiver/drier.
 The compressor noise level is reviewed after some minutes of operation.
 The low side and high side pressures are evaluated.